For unsuspecting marketers, the rise of User Generated Content marketing may seem like a sudden takeover.

 - Comes off as more natural and organic versus in-your-face ads and promo posts

-As a result, the integration of UGC has become the cornerstone of major ecommerce brands’ marketing strategies.
+As a result, the integration of UGC has become the cornerstone of major eCommerce brands’ marketing strategies.
+This can be easily done through UGC platforms such as Photoslurp.

-With so many brands hopping on board, it’s essential for ecommerce brands to understand the opportunities afforded to them by UGC.
+With so many brands hopping on board, it’s essential for eCommerce brands to understand the opportunities afforded to them because of UGC.
 It’s certainly not too late to get started.

-Of course, you’ll need to sort of best practices for your particular industry.
+Of course, you’ll need to sort the best practices for your particular industry.

 More likes.
 More clicks.
 More conversions.